okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 Before you follow the submission guidelines, ensure that your integration does not contain [unsupported OIN features](#unsupported-oin-features).

-## Unsupported features in the OIN
+## OIN limitations

-(or use "OIN limitations" as the header for this section???)

 Integrations with the following Okta features can't be published in the OIN catalog:

 > **SWA apps:** SWA app integrations are no longer accepted for publication in the OIN catalog.
 However, existing SWA apps are still maintained by the OIN team.

-> **Authorization server:** To support the potentially large numbers of Okta orgs accessing it through the OIN, an OIDC integration can't use a [custom authorization server](/docs/concepts/auth-servers/#custom-authorization-server), including the default server.
+> **Custom authorization server:** To support the potentially large numbers of Okta orgs accessing it through the OIN, an OIDC integration can't use a [custom authorization server](/docs/concepts/auth-servers/#custom-authorization-server), including the default server.
 You can only use the [Org authorization server](/docs/concepts/auth-servers/#org-authorization-server).

 > **Refresh token:**  The `refresh_token` option isn't supported for apps published in OIN.